- Goalkeeping coach

 - Burnley, Fulham, Southend Utd (loan), Bournemouth, Everton, Bolton Wanderers (loan), Brentford, Chelsea (loan), West Ham United

 - Previous clubs as coach

 - Vissel Kobe (Japan), Jubilo Iwata (Japan), AIK Solna (Sweden), Fulham

-Former Republic of Ireland international goalkeeper Gerry Peyton is now in his ninth season at the Club - and the Gunners’ production line of shot-stoppers looks to be in good health.
+Former Republic of Ireland international goalkeeper Gerry Peyton is now in his 14th season at the club - and the Gunners’ production line of shot-stoppers looks to be in good health.

 Last season, young Pole Wojciech Szczesny worked closely with Gerry en route to becoming the team’s No 1.

 Gerry nurtures a supportive, competitive environment among the squad’s pool of goalkeepers and this has assisted in some remarkable achievements during his time at Arsenal – a record ten consecutive Champions League clean sheets in 2005/06 being among them.